 My flight was one day earlier than hers so I could only meet her the next evening.
 I told the Couchsurfing host, Kasia, our story and she was very amazed.
 The evening I was back from Liège (visiting my friend, see another post) I went home at around dinner time.
 At the door I heard female voices talking and I was trying to open the Belgian door with a Belgian key.
 I knew on both sides of the door we are excited and indeed, it was a moment of joy, excitement and satisfaction.

 It was the extremely satisfying feeling when you put on a new pair of shoes and it fits so perfectly as if you have been wearing it for your whole life (and they don’t wear).
-Her face, her dressing style and her voice all seem foreign to me, and so were mine, but the connection was there we were clear and it was just like we suddenly recovered from visual blindness.
+Her face, her dressing style and her voice all seem foreign to me, and so were mine, but the connection was clearly there and it was just like we suddenly recovered from visual blindness and the world of colours explode right into our eyes.
 Sometimes I wonder what really makes us “blind”.
 Being able to visually see sometimes make us judge before we understand, and to me, that’s more a blindness that couldn’t be cured.

 Thanks to our host Kasia we now have a photo for the historical moment.
 Kasia is a wonderful lady in a sense that she inspired me.
 She was our host, but over the 4 nights of our stay she also became our friend and our mentor.
 She shared with us her life stories and old photos and we were both very surprised but happy she opened up to us.
 From her stories I learnt that our relationships with people will always and forever change, but we can always live in the moment and treasure the good memories we had.
 She is also taking belly dance classes and would have a performance after our stay.
 Belly dancing empowered her and it is not hard to see how more confident and attractive she became.
 There are highs and lows in life, but one can always move forward and appreciate new things that improve our lives.
 19 is certainly a historically high point of my life and I am really grateful.
 I am living the life I want, I always have what I need and I am never short of capabilities to satisfy what I want.
 I am lucky, and I should feel lucky.